Crisis feeding of weak and poor stock

 The feed value of hay and silage will vary depending on the stage of growth of the crop at cutting and the effectiveness of the curing or ensiling process.
 Good quality hay has lots of highly digestible leaf and is free of mould and weeds.
 Lucerne, which is generally grown specifically for conserving, provides high quality feed.
 Grassy lucerne is preferable to pure lucerne to reduce the chance of bloat.

 Forages, such as sorghum and oats, cut before they mature also provide good feed.
 The feed value of failed crops will vary considerably, depending on the stage of growth of the crop when it was cut.
 For more information see Hay and silage analyses – what do they mean?
 Hay made from crop residues is generally of very poor quality and should be fed in conjunction with protein and possibly energy supplements.

-- Dry season management of a beef business: a guide to planning, managing and supplementary feeding, Russ Tyler et al. 2008, Queensland Department of Agriculture and Fisheries.
+- Dry season management of a beef business: a guide to planning, managing and supplementary feeding, 2021, Queensland Department of Agriculture and Fisheries.

 - A national guide to describing and managing beef cattle in low body condition (680KB), 2013, Meat & Livestock Australia.

 - Full hand feeding of beef cattle – quantities, Bill McKiernan, 2007, New South Wales Department of Primary Industries.

 - Full hand feeding of beef cattle – management, Ian Blackwood, 2007, New South Wales Department of Primary Industries.